Aidankeogh/food/README.md

 Abstract: Recommender systems have gained traction in recommending movies, songs, and merchandise.
 Here, we look at a recommender system for food recipes using ratings and recipe datasets collected from Food.com over 18 years.
 We implement two separate approaches of collaborative filtering— matrix factorization and user-user similarity to recommend users unseen recipes.
 We’ve incorporated metrics such as top k MSE, Ranked Biased Overlap, Normalized Discounted Cummulative Gain, and Spearman Rank Correlation.
 Future work will include ultilizing different datasets, looking at content-based regression approaches, other similarity metrics, and exploring different evaluation metrics.

 Quickstart: Run RecipeRecommender.ipynb which contains most of this project's functionality, along with explanations for our other relevant notebooks.

+NOTE: As described in RecipeRecommender.ipynb, to get the full evaluation results in comparing baselines to ALS predictions and user-user similarity predictions, one needs to first run baselines.ipynb to generate train_baselines.csv file.
+Then run pyspark_als.ipynb to generate the val_als.csv file.
+Finally, to train the user similarity model on top of our baseline, run user_similarity.ipynb.

 Requirements:
 * dask